shapeshed/jekyll.shapeshed.com/_posts/2011-04-12-vim-eighteen-months-on.md

 ---
 layout: post
 title: Vim eighteen months on
-excerpt: I switched to Vim for editing text about 18 months ago.
+description: I switched to Vim for editing text about 18 months ago.
 Here's an overview of my experience.
 categories: [Unix, Vim]
 ---